vinicius-a-portela/esports-tournaments-manager/README.md

 * A administrator screen with a list of phones, users, teams and a overview, besides the payment control.

 ## Criadores (Creators)
-Vinícius de Araújo Portela -> vinicius-a-portela
+Vinícius de Araújo Portela -> vinicius-portela

 Gabriel Cesar -> gabrielcesar16